-You might be thinking about how to map the dependencies?
-Well, the right way to do is using a flowchart or a detailed diagram.
+You might be thinking about how to map the dependencies.
+Well, the right way to do this is using a flowchart or a detailed diagram.
 With a flowchart, you can easily map as well as identify the dependencies at later stages.
 Also, you can be quite creative when creating a flowchart.
-Use different colors and sizes to designate team responsibilities, reflect task priority and constraints, if they might appear.
+Use different colors and sizes to designate team responsibilities, and reflect task priority and constraints, if they might appear.

 - 7 Steps to Writing a Project Cost Management Plan